Close Menu

 THE ALJ HEARING DECISION EXPLAINED

 Most people who apply for SSDI and SSI benefits will have to attend a hearing in front of an administrative law judge (ALJ).
 After your hearing is over, you will not know whether you have won or lost your benefits.
 Because, it is unusual for the judge to announce their decision at the end of the hearing.
-If they do announce their decision in the hearing, it is usually because they are going to make a bench decision.
-This happens in cases where the judge decides it is necessary to get the decision out to you quickly.
+If they do announce their decision in the hearing, it is usually because they are going to make a “bench decision.”
+This happens in cases where the judge decides it is necessary to get the decision out to you very quickly.
 Which means in a matter of days.

 hearing DECISION TIME, words on blue rectangle stamp sign